uribe-convers/Online_Courses/Week1/Notes_Week1.md

 in a file.
 Then you can call it by typing `python ProgramName.py`, or if you add the path of python at the beginning of your code with `#!/usr/bin/python`, you can just type `./ProgramName.py`.
-Finally, you can call the program from another program by imporating it as a module with: `import filename` without the extension.
+Finally, you can call the program from another program by importing it as a module with: `import filename` without the extension.
 The file needs to be in the same directory.